-This topic describes how to use MaxCompute to analyze IP sources.
-The procedure includes downloading and uploading data from an IP address library, writing a user-defined function (UDF), and writing a SQL statement.
+This topic describes how to use MaxCompute to query geolocations of IP addresses.
+To query geolocations of IP addresses, you can download an IP address geolocation library, upload the library to MaxCompute, create a user-defined function (UDF), and then execute an SQL statement.

-- Maintain the IP address library regularly and upload it to MaxCompute.
-This method is relatively effective.
-However, you need to maintain the IP address library regularly.
+Note This method is efficient.
+However, you must maintain the IP address geolocation library regularly.

 DROP TABLE IF EXISTS ipresource ; CREATE TABLE IF NOT EXISTS ipresource ( start_ip BIGINT ,end_ip BIGINT ,start_ip_arg string ,end_ip_arg string ,country STRING ,area STRING ,city STRING ,county STRING ,isp STRING );

-- Run the Tunnel commands to upload the ipdata.txt.utf8 file, which is stored on the D drive.
+- Run the following Tunnel command to upload data in the ipdata.txt.utf8 file to the ipresource table:

 odps@ workshop_demo>tunnel upload D:/ipdata.txt.utf8 ipresource;